bitpay/bitcore-node/README.md

 - [Node](docs/node.md) - Details on the node constructor
 - [Bus](docs/bus.md) - Overview of the event bus constructor
 - [Release Process](docs/release.md) - Information about verifying a release and the release process.

-## Contributing

-Please send pull requests for bug fixes, code optimization, and ideas for improvement.
-For more information on how to contribute, please refer to our [CONTRIBUTING](https://github.com/bitpay/bitcore/blob/master/CONTRIBUTING.md) file.

 ## License